mokshjain6174/memory-simulator/DesignDoc.md

 * **Isolation:** Process A cannot access Process B's memory because their Virtual Pages map to different Physical Frames.

 ### 2.3 System Assumptions
-1.  **Single-Threaded Simulation:** The simulator runs as a single process.
-Concurrency is modeled logically, not via actual OS threads.
 2.  **Simulated Disk I/O:** Reading from "Disk" (during a Page Fault) is simulated by adding a time penalty (cycle count), not by reading actual files on the hard drive.
 3.  **Volatile Storage:** All memory states are lost when the simulator exits.